 (5) We will always draw a line between public and private matters, and will not pursue personal gain by using corporate assets, information, business authority, or position.

-In order to enhance employees’ compliance awareness, the Takara Group issues compliance newsletters that deal with compliance-related subjects familiar to its employees and offers an e-learning course every month.
-As stratified training, we also provide risk compliance seminars for top management led by guest specialists, annual group training for risk compliance seminars for top management led by guest specialists, annual group training for risk compliance leaders who promote workplace compliance education for each job level, and well as training sessions for new managers, and new hire training.
+In order to enhance employees’ compliance awareness, the Takara Group issues compliance newsletters on relevant and familiar topics and offers monthly e-learning courses.
+The Group also provides tiered training programs tailored to employee levels, including seminars for top management led by external experts, annual training for risk and compliance leaders responsible for promoting workplace compliance, as well as training for new managers and new employees.

-Engaged in R&D business and contract business such as gene testing using human-derived tissue, cells, clinical materials, genome, gene, etc. and supply business of human tissue and cell products, Takara Bio is committed to the relevant regulation and convenes a bioethics committee to review on ethics and safety under supervisory oversight.
+Engaged in R&D business and contract business such as gene testing using human-derived tissue, cells, clinical materials, genome, gene, etc. and supply business of human tissue and cell products, Takara Bio complies with applicable laws and regulations and has established a bioethics committee to review ethical and safety aspects under appropriate oversight.

-We will promote various operations and management for public research funds based on “Guidelines for Supervision and Auditing of Public Research Funds at Research Institutions” / “Guidelines for Responding to Misconduct in Research” by Ministry of Education, Culture, Sports, Science and Technology (MEXT) and other related ministries and agencies.
+We promote the proper management and administration of public research funds based on “Guidelines for Management and Audit of Public Research Funds at Research Institutions” / “Guidelines for Responding to Misconduct in Research” by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) and other relevant authorities.

 Takara Bio Inc.